- Canary Islands

 October is the month when the people of Telde are celebrating the Fiestas of San Franciso de Asis.
 These celebrations are organized in the neighborhood of San Francisco.

-In November Telde celebrated the Fiestas of San Gregoria Taumaturgo, which is also the patron of Telde and there's a big procession passing on the streets of the city.
+In November Telde celebrates the Fiestas of San Gregoria Taumaturgo, which is also the patron of Telde and there's a big procession passing on the streets of the city.
 The image of San Gregorio is oriented towards the agricultural fields, in order to bring blessing to them and ensure the fertility of the land in the next year.

 On the 8th of December there's the fiestas in honor of la Inmaculada Concepcion organized in Jinamar.